Lawmakers debate bill to rout out radical Islam in France

 Other critics say the bill covers ground already addressed in current laws while far-right leader Marine Le Pen says the bill doesn’t go far enough or even name the enemy: radical Islam.

-In ways small and large, the bill seeks oversite in the functioning of associations and mosques, including foreign financing, aiming plug up entry points for Islamist ideology in the lives of Muslims.
+In ways small and large, the bill seeks oversight in the functioning of associations and mosques, including foreign financing, aiming to plug up entry points for Islamist ideology in the lives of Muslims.

+Mohammed Moussaoui, head of the French Council on the Muslim Faith, the government’s main conduit for France’s diverse Muslim population, said at a parliamentary commission hearing in January that the new oversight of associations in the bill is “useful, necessary to fight those who want to instrumentalize associations” to counter French values.
+However, he expressed concern that officials could “use this tool to bother associations, the good students” following the rules.

 Among the 51 articles, the bill aims to ensure that public service employees respect neutrality and secularism, while protecting them against threats or violence.